josephspurrier/h/README.md

 // Hello will output "hello" with a 200 HTTP status code for requests to "/".
 // For all other requests without a registered HTTP handler, it will show
 // "page not found" with a 404 HTTP status code.
-// Notice how the `return` is empty at the bottom of the function.
-Since the
+// Notice how return is empty at the bottom of the function.
+Since the return
-// return values are named, they will return their zero values when an empty
+// values are named, they will return their zero values when an empty return is
+// called.
-// return is called.
-The default `h.ServeHTTP()` function also does not do
+// The default `h.ServeHTTP()` function also does not do anything with a status
-// anything with a status code less than 400 (400 and above are errors) so if
+// code less than 400 (400 and above are errors) so if you want it to be
-// you want it to be different than 200, you must use the `w.WriteHeader()` call
+// different than 200, you must use the `w.WriteHeader()` call prior to writing
-// prior to writing to the ResponseWriter. func Hello(w http.ResponseWriter, r *http.Request) (status int, err error) {
+// to the ResponseWriter.
+func Hello(w http.ResponseWriter, r *http.Request) (status int, err error) {
 	// Set the 404 error handler.
 	if r.URL.Path != "/" {